-According to 2021 VCRP data, Acetyl Hexapeptide-8 is reported to be used in 333 cosmetic products (311 leave-on and 22 rinse-off), and an additional 21 uses are reported with the name Acetyl Hexapeptide-3 (20 leave-on and 1 rinse-off; Table 1).11 According to the Dictionary,1 Acetyl Hexapeptide-3 is listed as a technical name for Acetyl Hexapeptide-8; therefore data for both of these ingredients are captured in the table.
-The results of a concentration of use survey conducted by the Council in 2019 indicate that Acetyl Hexapeptide-8 is used at concentrations up to 0.005% (in eye lotions and face and neck products; not spray), which is the highest reported maximum use concentration for leave-on formulations.12 In rinse-off products, Acetyl Hexapeptide-8 is reported to be used at concentrations up to 0.00005% (skin cleansing products).
-The Panel is aware of products potentially being marketed at higher use concentrations claiming a non-cosmetic use, and, as such, these products are not under the purview of the Panel.^{8,13}
+According to 2020 VCRP data, Acetyl Hexapeptide-8 is reported to be used in 452 cosmetic products (422 leave-on and 30 rinse-off), and an additional 33 uses are reported with the name Acetyl Hexapeptide-3 (32 leave-on and 1 rinse-off; Table 1).
+According to the Dictionary, Acetyl Hexapeptide-3 is listed as a technical name for Acetyl Hexapeptide-8; therefore data for both of these ingredients are captured in the table.
+The results of a concentration of use survey conducted by the Council in 2019 indicate that Acetyl Hexapeptide-8 is used at concentrations up to 0.005% (in eye lotions and face and neck products; not spray), which is the highest reported maximum use concentration for leave-on formulations.
+In rinse-off products, Acetyl Hexapeptide-8 is reported to be used at concentrations up to 0.000005% (skin cleansing products).
+The Panel is aware of products with higher use concentrations, but whether these products are used as cosmetics is not clear.
+8,13